-Measure Actions Lead Authority Timescale Status Impact Cost Cost Effective Score Targets/ Indicators Measure M1: Input from the Air Quality & Transport Steering Committee (AQTSC) to Transport Hub Package & any other travel schemes within the a) Regular meetings of the AQTSG to oversee Local Air Quality Management issues. b) Identification and prioritisation of any transport and travel measures which may affect traffic flows in Maidstone.
+Measure Actions Lead Authority Timescale Status Impact Cost Cost Effective Score Targets/ Indicators Measure M1: Input from the Air Quality & Transport Steering Committee (AQTSC) to Transport Hub Package & any other travel a) Regular meetings of the AQTSG to oversee Local Air Quality Management issues. b) Identification and prioritisation of any transport and travel measures which may affect traffic flows in Maidstone.
 KCC Transportation & Development + MBC LT Potential schemes identified.
 Funding required.
-5 3 15 Annual traffic counts that KCC carry out at the inner and outer cordons around the Maidstone town - Response to Integrated Transport Strategy and LDF consultation Identify status of any road infrastructure schemes identified in the Integrated Borough. c) Section 278 Works KCC County Works Improvements Team + MBC 2010 Ongoing 2 7 14 Transport Strategy and LDF Identification of funding sources for air quality assessments of any identified schemes.
-Measure M2: M20 Junctions 4 - 7 Controlled Motorway and Network Performance Monitoring. - Highways Agency to seek ministerial approval - Investigate ways to monitor effect - KHS to coordinate any information emerging from the controlled motorway system with the KCC Urban Traffic Management Scheme & Control System HA + KCC & KHS Transportation & Development 2010 Await legal process for enforcement of the variable speed limit 3 4 12 - Ministerial approval of Controlled Motorway Implementation of traffic management measures by target yearIdentify funding for monitoring.
+5 3 15 Annual traffic counts that KCC carry out at the inner and outer cordons around the Maidstone town - Response to Integrated Transport Strategy and LDF consultation Identify status of any transport or infrastructure schemes identified in the Integrated Transport Strategy and LDF to ensure quantitative assessment of air schemes within the Borough. c) Section 278 Works KCC County Works Improvements Team + MBC 2010 Ongoing 2 7 14 quality implications. - Identification of funding sources for air quality assessments of any identified schemes. - Source funding and carry out a feasibility study investigating the potential for the use of traffic orders or Low Emission Zones for the hotspot areas.
+Measure M2: M20 Junctions 4 - 7 Controlled Motorway and Network Performance Monitoring. - Highways Agency to seek ministerial approval - Investigate ways to monitor effect - KHS to coordinate any information emerging from the controlled motorway system with the KCC Urban Traffic Management Scheme & Control System HA + KCC & KHS Transportation & Development 2010 Await legal process for enforcement of the variable speed limit 3 4 12 - Ministerial approval of Controlled Motorway. - Implementation of traffic management measures by target year. -Identify funding for monitoring.